splunk/simdata-examples/02 app management/README.md

 ## Sending data to Splunk Enterprise HEC

-Before using this simulation some configuration needs to be updated.
+Before using this simulation, some configuration files need to be updated.

 In `app-man.json`, under the `transports` property there are some placeholder values for the `SplunkHEC` transport.